crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

 > 📘 Tracking Statistics Example
 >
 > You send an email to recipients X and Y, and both emails are delivered successfully.
-> X opens the email twice and clicks link M twice and link N once.
+> Recipient X opens the email twice and clicks link M twice and link N once.
-> Y opens the email 3 times and clicks link M once and link N twice.
+> Recipient Y opens the email 3 times and clicks link M once and link N twice.
 >
+> The resulting statistics would be:
 > * Open: 2 + 3 = 5
 > * Unique Open: 1 + 1 = 2
 > * Click: 2 + 1 + 1 + 2 = 6